+Promotional Products are a tangible, long-lasting AND cost effective marketing tool for organizations of all types.
 According to Promotional Products Association International (PPAI), the education and nonprofit sectors are two of the top three promotional-products buyers—and for good reason.
-They are tangible, long-lasting and cost effective, promotional products create community, generate awareness through education and advocacy, activate volunteers and raise millions in funding.
+Promotional products create community, generate awareness through education and advocacy, activate volunteers and raise millions in funding.

 Is your nonprofit benefiting from the use of promotional products?
 Companies, small businesses, and non-profit organizations shelled out over 18 billion dollars utilizing one of marketing’s most effective strategies.
 Here’s why.

 - Eight in 10 consumers own between one and 10 promotional products.

 - Fifty-three percent of these people use a promotional product at least once a week.

 - Six in 10 of them keep promotional products for up to two years.

 - Only one in five people will trash an unwanted promotional product.